Family festivities or safe, solo celebrations. Here's how Europe is handling a Covid-19 Christmas | NewsChannel 3-12

 Romania

-Romania announced additional coronavirus restrictions that will remain in place for 30 days beginning December 14; they include a ban on parties, and a night time curfew from 11 p.m. to 5 p.m.
+Romania announced additional coronavirus restrictions that will remain in place for 30 days from December 14; they include a ban on parties, and a night time curfew from 11 p.m. to 5 p.m.

+Authorities recommend that citizens limit indoor gatherings during the festive period to close family and friends that they would normally see on a daily basis while maintaining social distancing.
+Hotels can only cater for guests at a certain capacity, determined by the number of infections within the local area.

 Slovakia